jackokring/majar/README.md

 anything else into `true` and so always returns something true, but useful for printing with `print` though.

+Errors are accumulated and only throw on a critical amount of them.
+This can place the stack trace into the future, but maybe the errors show what happened bad as it accumulates.
+A more logical reason is the algorithmic generation of code by an AI, as it investigates a search space.
+It is better that more than just the non-immediate fail space is searched as a recovered success is perhaps more effective than a lesser search.
+The word `ok` clears errors.
+Consider this to be some kind of genetic algorithm intron-extron mechanism improving search space efficiency, and perhaps leading to correction reduction theorems.

 Influences
 -
 * `forth` but with late binding and some nicer data structuring.